bifurcationkit/BifurcationKit.jl/docs/src/linearsolver.md

 # Linear solvers

-> If you provide your own linear solver, it must be a subtype of `AbstractLinearSolver` otherwise `PseudoArcLengthContinuation.jl` will not recognize it.
+> If you provide your own linear solver, it must be a subtype of `AbstractLinearSolver` otherwise `BifurcationKit.jl` will not recognize it.
 See example just below.

 The linear solvers provide a way of inverting the Jacobian `J` or solving `J * x = rhs`.
 Such linear solver `linsolve` will be called like `sol, success, itnumber = linsolve(J, rhs)` throughout the package.